Student Anti-Discrimination & Discriminatory Harassment Procedures

 • Reverse the determination and send the matter back to the Investigative Team or a different Investigative Team for further consideration.

-If the matter is returned to an Investigative Team, the Appellate Panel or Officer will provide instructions regarding the nature and extent of the reconsideration.
+If the matter is returned to an Investigative Team, the Appellate Panel will provide instructions regarding the nature and extent of the reconsideration.
 Following reconsideration by the Investigative Team, further proceedings will be conducted as appropriate.

-There is no further recourse beyond the decision of the Appellate Panel or Officer.
-The Appellate Panel or Officer will notify the Respondent of its decision in writing.
-The Complainant(s) will receive Notice that the resolution process has been completed but, due to restrictions imposed by FERPA and consistent with the University’s FERPA policy, the Complainant will not be notified of the fact that the Respondent appealed nor of the outcome of the appellate process.
+There is no further recourse beyond the decision of the Appellate Panel.
+The Appellate Panel will notify the Respondent(s) of its decision in writing.
+The Complainant(s) will receive notice that the resolution process has been completed but, due to restrictions imposed by FERPA and consistent with the University’s FERPA policy, the Complainant will not be notified of the fact that the Respondent appealed nor of the outcome of the appellate process.